Earth A.D./Wolfs Blood

-Earth A.D./Wolfs Blood is the second album released by American punk rock band Misfits.
+Earth A.D./Wolfs Blood is the second studio album to be released by American punk rock band Misfits.
 It is the last album the group recorded with founding member Glenn Danzig on vocals, who issued the vinyl record on his Plan 9 label in December 1983, two months after he played his last concert with the band.
-The iTunes version of the album includes the Die, Die My Darling EP and is titled Earth A.D. / Die, Die, My Darling.
+Though the original album runs under 15 minutes in length, it is listed as an LP.

 The original nine-song album was later issued with the three tracks from the band's 1984 single incorporated into the track listing: "Die, Die My Darling", "Mommy, Can I Go Out and Kill Tonight?" and "We Bite".